gary-jipp/lighthouse-io-sao-xtap/Week-2/lecture-1/lecture-code/README.md

 # Introduction to State

-- [ ] React Render in Functional Components
+- [ ] Rendering of React Functional Components
 - [ ] What is State?
 - [ ] Why do we need to consider State
 - [ ] How React manages State:  the `useState` "hook"